muldjord/skyscraper/docs/CACHE.md

 #### Update locally cached data
 If you wish to update / refresh the locally cached resources for a particular platform and scraping module, Skyscraper provides the `--refresh` option.
 If this flag is set on the command line, any data in the resource cache will be updated with the new incoming data.

-If you wish to just refresh the data for a single rom simply scrape it with `-p <PLATFORM> -s <SCRAPING MODULE> --refresh <RELATIVE OR FULL ROM PATH AND FILE NAME>` and the locally cached data for that particular rom will be updated / refreshed.
+If you wish to just refresh the data for a single rom simply scrape it with `-p <PLATFORM> -s <SCRAPING MODULE> --refresh <RELATIVE OR FULL ROM PATH AND FILENAME>` and the locally cached data for that particular rom will be updated / refreshed.
 You can add more filenames one after the other if you like.
 If any filename or paths has spaces in it, remember to double-quote it like so `"relative path/to rom/rom filename.sfc"`.

 When you've updated information in the resource cache, always remember to re-generate the game list by simply running `Skyscraper -p <PLATFORM>`.